D918 is a challenging balcony road in France

 D918 is an extreme high mountain road located in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain.
 It’s one of the French balcony roads.

-Its highest elevation is Col d'Aubisque, at 1.709m (5,607ft) above the sea level.
+The road tops out by Col d'Aubisque, at 1.713m (5,620ft) above the sea level.
 This road is one of the most famous balcony roads in the country.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 Drive with care as this is a mountain road with hairpin curves and narrow unlit tunnels.
 When you take this road as picturesque as it is narrow, with its many suprising meanders, drive carefully, and above all don't miss the parking spaces that have been provided.